Disclosing Blindness/ Low Vision

 - Open-minded employers will be interested in how your abilities fit the job duties.

-- Some employers may be comfortable hiring persons with disabilities but still have concerns.
+- Some employers may be comfortable hiring persons with eye conditions but still have concerns.
 By disclosing at the interview stage, you can address their concerns and demonstrate that you are a competent, qualified candidate who would be a good addition to their company.

 - Some employers may need a little education on your eye condition.